james-jory/amazon-personalize-filter-rotator/README.md

 INCLUDE ItemID WHERE Items.published_date > {{datetime_format(now - timedelta_days(30),'%Y%m%d')}}
 ```

+The above templates produce a hard-coded filter expression based on current time when they're resolved.
+The first produces a Unix timestamp (expressed in seconds as required by Personalize for `CREATION_TIMESTAMP`) that is 30 days ago.
+The second template produces an integer representing the date in YYYYMMDD format from 30 days ago.

 ### <a name="Deletefiltermatchtemplate"></a>Delete filter match template

 Finally, we need to clean up old filters after we have transitioned to a newer version of the filter.
 A filter name matching template can be used for this and can be written in such a way to delay the delete for some time after the new filter is created.
 This gives your application time to transition from the old filter to the new filter.
 The `PersonalizeDeleteFilterMatchTemplate` CloudFormation template parameter is where you specify the delete filter match template.

-The following delete filter match template will match on filters with a filter name that starts with `filter-include-recent-items-` and has a suffix is more than one day older than today.
+The following delete filter match template will match on filters with a filter name that starts with `filter-include-recent-items-` and has a suffix that is more than one day older than today.
 In other words, we have 1 day to transition to the new filter before the old filter is deleted.

 ```
 starts_with(filter.name,'filter-include-recent-items-') and int(end(filter.name,8)) < int(datetime_format(now - timedelta_days(1),'%Y%m%d'))
 ```

 Any filters that trigger this template to resolve to `true` will be deleted.
 All others will be left alone.
-Note that all fields available in the [FilterSummary](https://docs.aws.amazon.com/personalize/latest/dg/API_FilterSummary.html) of the [ListFilters API](https://docs.aws.amazon.com/personalize/latest/dg/API_ListFilters.html) response are available in the template.
+Note that all fields available in the [FilterSummary](https://docs.aws.amazon.com/personalize/latest/dg/API_FilterSummary.html) of the [ListFilters API](https://docs.aws.amazon.com/personalize/latest/dg/API_ListFilters.html) response are available to this template.
 For example, the template above matches on `filter.name`.
 Other filter summary fields such as `filter.status`, `filter.creationDateTime`, and `filter.lastUpdatedDateTime` can also be inspected in the template.

+## <a name='Filterevents'></a>Filter events

+If you'd like to synchronize your application's configuration or be notified when a filter is created or deleted, you can optionally configure the rotator function to publish events to [Amazon EventBridge](https://aws.amazon.com/eventbridge/).
+When events are enabled, there are two event detail types published by the rotator function: `PersonalizeFilterCreated` and `PersonalizeFilterDeleted`.
+Both have an event `Source` of `personalize.filter.rotator` and include details on the filter created or deleted.
+This allows you to setup EventBridge rules to process events as you please.
+For example, when a new filter is created, you can receive the `PersonalizeFilterCreated` event in a Lambda function to update your application's configuration to switch to using the new filter.
 ## <a name='Filtertemplatesyntax'></a>Filter template syntax

 The [Simple Eval](https://github.com/danthedeckie/simpleeval) library is used as the foundation of for the template syntax.
-Check the Simple Eval library documentation for details on the functions available.
+It provides a safer and more sandboxed alternative than using Python's [eval](https://docs.python.org/3/library/functions.html#eval) function.
+Check the Simple Eval library documentation for details on the functions available and examples.

-The following additional functions were add as part of this application to make writing templates easier.
+The following additional functions were added as part of this application to make writing templates easier for rotating filters.

 - `unixtime(value)`: Returns the Unix timestamp value given a string, datetime, date, or time.
 If a string is provided, it will be parsed into a datetime first.
 - `datetime_format(date, pattern)`: Formats a datetime, date, or time using the specified pattern.